Department of Spanish, Latin American and Caribbean Literatures and Cultures

-The Hispanic Studies Major offers students the possibility of a concentration on Peninsular (Spain) or Latin American Literature, and Peninsular Studies (literature, politics. economics, art, history, etc.) Related majors of interest to students of Spanish are Latin American Studies and Chicano Studies.
+The Major in Spanish, Latin American and Caribbean Literatures and Cultures offers students the possibility of a concentration in two different tracks: Latin American, Caribbean or Peninsular (Spain) literature, or Latin American, Caribbean or Peninsular culture (literature, politics. economics, art, history, etc.) Related majors of interest to students of Spanish are Latin American Studies and Chicano Studies.

 Lower Division Curriculum

 The Department offers a placement test in order to determine the student’s level.
 Students who have never studied Spanish must enroll in Spanish 1.

 Spanish 1, 22, and 33 teach students the fundamentals of the Spanish language through the development of reading, writing, speaking, and listening skills.
 Several more courses lead to the mastering of the language: Spanish 44, Advanced Spanish, Readings in Literature and Civilization, and Spanish 70, Advanced Spanish for Sciences Students, presenting medical and scientific vocabulary, and discussing and researching topics on scientific literature.

 Those students who can understand and speak Spanish because they belong to a Spanish-speaking family, or because they have been exposed to a situation where they acquired a practical use of Spanish, but who lack formal instruction in the language, are encouraged to take Spanish for Bilinguals (Spanish 65).
 This course offers students an intensive overview of grammar.
 Students will learn effective written and oral expression, and will read and discuss selected texts dealing with Latin American and Chicano/a topics and problems.